 To back up your custom hatches, locate the PAT files that contain them.

-These files may be saved in the folder LandFX\Hatch on either: your computer (standalone installations) or office server (server installations).
+These files may be saved in the folder LandFX\Hatch on either: your computer (Single-User installations), office server, or shared online location.

 Save your PAT files to your normal backup locations, following our backup recommendations.